mwiedemeyer/SPForms/README.md

     Phone
     Title

-For data-form-field-value on people picker, the following values are allowed:
+For data-form-peoplepicker-value on the 2010 people picker, the following values are allowed:

     displayname
     accountname